Should you structure your business as an LLC, or would it be better to remain a sole proprietor? What should I know about becoming a corporation?

 - Costs: LLCs are more expensive to set-up and maintain than sole proprietorships.
 It requires registration fees and annual professional fees to handle reporting requirements.
 Some states also levy an extra tax on LLCs for the right to have liability protection.

 - Taxes: Jason Blumer adds that an LLC, “Doesn’t help from the tax side.
 It does give you limited liability protection, but the tax set-up is really exactly the same as a sole proprietor.
 There are no tax savings at all.”
 So, if you have a business that is not likely to be hit with legal filings or financial claims, an LLC may not be your best choice.

 This is why Blumer says, “When you move from a sole proprietorship to anything else, there has to be a valid reason that makes sense for your business.”

-In the case of an LLC the chief reason would be that the increased costs of setting up and running the LLC compared to a sole proprietorship are offset by the benefits of having liability protection.
-However, if you make enough profit, a corporation would give you tax savings an LLC cannot.
-So let’s look at corporations.
+The chief reason to move to an LLC would be that the increased costs of setting up and running the LLC compared to a sole proprietorship are offset by the benefits of having liability protection.
+However – if you make enough profit – a corporation would give you tax savings an LLC cannot.

 Type Three: Corporation

 A corporation is a legal entity that is separate from its owners, employees and shareholders.
 You create a new legal personality that takes on the burden of liability and financial responsibility for the business.

 When we think of corporations we often think of large organizations.
 They don’t have to be, but most corporations do have shareholders, and boards of directors, and rules of governance and reporting—and hence a lot of reporting requirements.